1technophile/OpenMQTTGateway/docs/integrate/home_assistant.md

 On OpenMQTTGateway the Home Assistant discovery is enabled by default on all binaries and platformio configurations except for UNO.
 With Arduino IDE please read the [advanced configuration section](../upload/advanced-configuration#auto-discovery) of the documentation.
 Here are a few tips for activating discovery on Home Assistant, but for detailed configuration please refer to the Home Assistant website.

-Enable discovery on your MQTT integration in HASS.
+Enable discovery on your MQTT integration in HASS (activated per default).

 ![](../img/OpenMQTTGateway-Configuration-Home-Assistant-Discovery-Integration.png)